• WEAREDATA2 Portraits (2022-)

 Red Floor Gallery, Alexandrium Shopping Centre, Rotterdam

-• Mark It Down (2021)
+• MARK_IT_DOWN (2021)

 Curation: Elias Rammelt, Babeth Rammelt